g-fb/haruna/README.md

 # Haruna Video Player

-Haruna is an open source video player built with Qt/QML on top of libmpv.
+Haruna is an open source video player built with Qt/QML and libmpv.

 # Install